onur/acme-client/README.md

 ## Options

-You can get list of all available options with `letsencrypt-rs --help`:
+You can get a list of all available options with `letsencrypt-rs --help`:

 ```
 letsencrypt-rs 0.1.0